 Use this procedure to fit the additional mechanical stops.
 An assembly drawing is also enclosed with the product.

 Action Note

-1 DANGER

-Turn off all:
+1 DANGER Turn off all:

-electric power supply

-hydraulic pressure supply

-air pressure supply

-to the robot, before entering the safeguarded space.

 2 Use the additional mechanical stop as a template and drill fastening holes with dimension M12 at the base.
-See Location of the mechanical stops on page 95.
+See Location of the mechanical stops on page 96.